un9nplayer/MakePrivate/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Disclaimer
-This script is provided for educational and personal use only.
+MakePrivate is for educational and personal use only.
 Use it responsibly.
 The creator is not liable for any misuse, data loss, or damages caused by this script.